fabian-sp/snspp/README.md

 ## First-order methods
-The package also contains fast implementations of and AdaGrad [1], SVRG [2] and SAGA [3].
+The package also contains fast implementations of AdaGrad [1], SVRG [2] and SAGA [3].
 These algorithms do not need all of the methods listed above.
 In general, only `eval` for evaluation and `g` for computing gradients is needed for `f`.
 For `phi` we only need the `prox` method (and for AdaGrad a `adagrad_prox` method which computes the proximal operator wrt a custom norm).
 The implementation of these algorithms is optimized for Numba-jitted function classes.